Skip to main content

 This limit applies to all voluntary (formerly basic and supplemental) contributions made by a participant to the Vanderbilt University 403(b) Retirement Plan aggregated with any other employer-sponsored plan.
 For the Vanderbilt University Retirement Plan, mandatory and Vanderbilt’s matching contributions do not count towards the voluntary contribution limit.

 For your convenience, Vanderbilt’s payroll processing system will automatically stop deducting contributions from your paycheck once you reach the IRS limit for your age.
-If you are 50 or older, hired after the first of the year, and would like to contribute to the $30,500 limit, please contact the Human Resources to ensure that your limit is correctly entered.
+If you are 50 or older, hired after the first of the year, and would like to contribute to the $30,500 limit, please contact People Experience to ensure that your limit is correctly entered.

 Section 415(c) of the Internal Revenue Code